Sweet, creamy cheesecake – in popcorn form!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Of course you do!
 Click here to sign up.
 (I’ll never pass on your email address to anyone.)

-- 75g popcorn kernels (or use readymade plain popcorn and skip step 1 below)
+- 75 g popcorn kernels (approx. ½ cup, or use approx. 7 cups of readymade plain popcorn and skip step 1 below)

 - Few drops vanilla essence

 - Pop the popcorn kernels using an air popper or your preferred method.
 Set aside.

 - Place the sugar, butter and milk in a saucepan and heat on a medium flame until melted.
 Bring to the boil and cook, stirring constantly for 3 minutes.
 Remove from the heat.

 - Beat in the cream cheese, vanilla and cinnamon, and mix well to give a smooth mixture.
 Allow to cool slightly for a few minutes.